 View more information on how to use your wood heater:

 Open air burning

-- no less than 5 metres from any boundary of the property
+- At least 5 metres from any property boundaries

 When there is a total fire ban, you cannot burn an open air fire or incinerator at all.

 For more information view the Health and Environmental Services By-law of 2021 (PDF)

 If you are having problems with smoke from a neighbouring property, we suggest that you first speak to the parties directly involved and discuss alternative solutions.
 If you do this and the issue still persists then you may choose to make a written complaint to Council.

 In this complaint, please make sure you have detailed dates and times relating to when the smoke has been an issue and the address of where it is coming from to assist us in our investigation.